Compendium-Discord-Bot/Compendium-Standard-Public-Disclosures/Policy-Documents/Subscriber-Agreement.md

 Any such changes will be communicated in accordance with applicable law and our published policies.

-Where required by law, changes affecting existing subscriptions will take effect only after appropriate notice and, where applicable, upon the subscriber's acceptance *(See § V. (2) for more information)*.
+Where required by law, changes affecting existing subscriptions will take effect only after appropriate notice and, where applicable, upon the subscriber's acceptance *(See §V(2) for more information)*.

 ---